polatengin/bicep-functionapp-settings/README.md

 ## Solution

-There are a few solutions for the issue
+A few solutions can be used for the issue

 - Creating a KeyVault to store and retrieve app settings for an environment
 - Creating an App Configuration to store and retrieve app settings for an environment